Mild Cognitive Impairment

 - Visual perception

-How is a Mild Cognitive Impairment Diagnosed?
+How is Mild Cognitive Impairment diagnosed?

-- In-office neurological exam
+- A physical exam

 There aren’t currently medications to slow the decline that can occur with MCI.
 Drugs approved to treat symptoms of Alzheimer’s disease may help those with MCI, but have not been shown to prevent progression of MCI to dementia.